 And finally, a glorious piece of grilled beef on the bone shown above.
 For a girl from Oklahoma, this was a fitting climax to the meal and also perfectly cooked.

 The first of two desserts came next: fresh sheep’s cheese ice cream with a wild fruit infusion.
 This ice cream tasted like the strongest, sharpest sheep cheese..you know, the one that smells a bit like the Zoo?
 It was stinky and heavenly, and the wild fruit infusion played the perfect complement.
-I got to eat two portions since the pungency was too much for the Baker (he can dish it out, but can’t take it).
+I got to eat two portions since the pungency was too much for my companion (people who can dish it out, but can’t take it, am I right?).

 The last course was a Basque cake, torrija de pan y nuez (a cross between French toast and tres leches cake, if you can imagine that) served with smoked milk ice cream, shown above.
 This ice cream tasted like a vanilla, creamy campfire!

 As the late afternoon started to wink at us through the trees, our happy bellies wanted nothing more than to take a long nap into the night.
-So, coffee was in order for the Baker and me, along with lovely muffin pastries, to make it to our next bedding destination after this four-hour indulgence in the Spanish mountains.
+So, coffee was in order, along with lovely muffin pastries, to make it to our next bedding destination after this four-hour indulgence in the Spanish mountains.

 A perfect meal for a perfect day in Spain by the world’s Master of the Grill, Victor Arguinzoniz.
-Can’t wait to come back!
+Can’t wait to come back to Asador Etxebarri!